adafruit/circuitpython-weekly-newsletter/_drafts/template22.md

 **Send Your Events In**

 As for other events, with the COVID pandemic, most in-person events are postponed or cancelled.
-If you know of virtual events or events that may occur in the future, please let us know on Discord or on Twitter with hashtag #CircuitPython.
+If you know of virtual events or events that may occur in the future, please let us know on Twitter with hashtag #CircuitPython or email to cpnews(at)adafruit(dot)com.

 ## Latest releases